clamsproject/bake-swt-visaid/README.md

 docker pull ghcr.io/clamsproject/bake-swt-visaid:latest
 ```

-Then, you need to identify two directories: a directory containing your input video files and a directory that will contain the visaid output.
+Then, you need to identify two directories: **a directory containing input video files** and a **directory for the visaid output**.
 For example, suppose the following directories:

 Videos directory: `/Users/casey/my_vids`